Wayne Mueller, Chief

 The OSS team supports all recurring business activities and serves as the division's liaison for information technology, human resource management, financial services, data management, facilities, and fleet.
 Programs in OSS include: records administration and records management (including maintaining the portfolio of standard operating procedures and forms), and ensuring communications are updated on the agency website.
 Sherrie and the OSS team demonstrate a strong commitment to high standards by consciously practicing the DPS' four core values each day: Integrity, excellence, accountability and teamwork.

-JoJo Heselmeyer, Senior Manager Regulatory Oversight Service (ROS)
+JoJo Heselmeyer, Service Director Regulatory Oversight Service (ROS)

-JoJo is the Senior Manager responsible for the inspection and investigation activities of the Regulatory Services Division.
+JoJo is the Service Director responsible for the inspection and investigation activities of the Regulatory Services Division.
 JoJo is a passionate public servant, grounded in her belief that appropriate regulations promote health and safety and, therefore, contribute directly to saving the lives of Texans.